Dealing with Job Loss

 Take action.
 If needed, update your skills or qualifications.
 If you need more experience before you can put your plan into action, how can you gain it?
 Build up any networks you might need.
 Build your plan around SMART objectives.
 Make them specific, measurable, attainable, realistic and time-bounded.
 Go for them!
 But remember, try your hardest to stay positive…

-For your next job – if that’s what your plan to do.
-The lessons you’ve learned- from losing your job, or from the work you’ve put in since.
+For your next job – if that’s what you plan to do.
+Apply the lessons you’ve learned- from losing your job, or from the work you’ve put in since.
 Nothing in life is wasted if we use it to help us grow.
 Make sure you learn and benefit from the experience.

 Closure from losing your job?

 Insights into yourself, your life, your future?

 Whatever you set your sights on from here……?

 For more helpful and thought-provoking resources look at our great-value guides.
 These include some excellent tools to help your personal development plan.
 The best-value approach is to buy our Personal Development bundle, available from the store.

 We’ve bundled together these five e-guides at half the normal price!
 Read the guides in this order, and use the tools in each, and you’ll be well on your way to achieving your personal development plan.
 (5 guides, 125 pages, 26 tools, for half price!)

 Manage Your Own Performance (28 pages, 6 tools)